Cristiano Ronaldo tests positive for COVID-19

 Ronaldo played in the 0-0 draw at France in the Nations League on Sunday, and also in the 0-0 draw against Spain in a friendly last week.

-Ronaldo is in isolation and has been dropped from the country's Nations League match against Sweden on Wednesday.
+Ronaldo is in isolation and has been dropped from the country's Nations League match against Sweden on Wednesday in Lisbon.

 On Monday, the Juventus forward posted a photo on Twitter showing him and the rest of the Portugal squad having a meal together.
 The players were all close to each other at a table, with Ronaldo apparently taking the photo himself at the front end.